photojournalist, filmmaker and slowmedia storyteller

-Mark Abouzeid is an award winning freelance visual journalist & storyteller based in Florence, Italy.
-Over his career that spans more than 15 years of adventure, expedition and cultural anthropology projects, Abouzeid has specialized in projects relating to oral traditions, living culture and intangible heritage of peoples around the world including Jordanian Bedouin, Omani Dhow Artisans, Ghanese Kente Weavers, Nigerian Baobab Carvers, Moroccan Berbers, Senagalese tribesmen, Tunisian Octopus Fisherman and many others.
+Abouzeid specializes in projects relating to oral traditions, living culture and intangible heritage of peoples around the world including Jordanian Bedouin, Omani Dhow Artisans, Ghanese Kente Weavers, Nigerian Carvers, Moroccan Berbers, Senagalese Tribesmen, Tunisian Octopus Fisherman, Lebanese Goat Herders and many others.

+His years of experience in the field, often under extreme conditions, allows him to build compelling features and documentaries based upon his creative, sensual and bold imagery.
 Gifted with a natural curiosity into the human condition and the diversity of our cultures, Abouzeid lives in the communities he captures…he works with them…cooks with them…and plays with them.

 “After a while, I become invisible to my subjects.
 The camera disappears, even when it is right in front of their faces, and they go on about their lives as they would normally.
 This is the only way to capture the true nature of oral societies and traditional cultures, as they unfold naturally.
 Anything else, would be a staged performance without true context.”
 Mark Abouzeid, 2013